 (1960, The Hague, NL) emigrated from the Netherlands to Australia in 1967.
 There, he studied Dutch, English, rhetoric and philosophy, became a nurse, and debuted as a writer in 1998.
 His 2002 best-seller The Crimson Petal and the White, about a young prostitute in Victorian London, constituted his international breakthrough.
 In Dickensian scenarios sprinkled with Freudian, post-Marxist and feminist themes he describes how she becomes a governess and, after being fired, learns to survive together with her pupil.
 In 2015 The Book of Wonderful New Things appeared; it is about the love between a minister, who travels to another planet, and his wife, who stays home and receives his letters.
 He wrote this best-seller while losing his wife Eva to cancer.
-He said he was done with writing, but did in fact publish To Life, a volume of poetry in memory of the love of his life.(WU 2017)
+He said he was done with writing, but did in fact publish Undying - A Love Story, a volume of poetry in memory of the love of his life.(WU 2017)

 Archive available for: Michel Faber